-CITY NATIONAL PLAZA - 2ND PLACE L.A.
-BETTER BUILDING CHALLENGE INNOVATION AWARDS for achievements in retrofitting and improving overall building efficiency.
+LABBC - City National Plaza Nominated for 2019 Energy Efficient Building of the Year for achievements in retrofitting and improving overall building efficiency.
 Based on 2018 initiatives, this achievement is attributed to converting to LEDs lights, upgrading DDC controls, installing high-efficiency VFDs, and applying a window film technology.
 The window film is designed to reduce indoor solar load temperatures and minimize cooling needs within the building, as well as enhance views with lower interior glare and reflectivity, and extended the life of furnishings by reducing harmful UV rays.